 Peter and his wife Eileen (Dunn), began working full time at the funeral home in 2002.
 Peter and Eileen have three children, their oldest Matthew, resides in Calgary, Michael, has worked part time at the funeral home but is now living in Italy and their daughter Laura, who graduated from Dalhousie in May and is continuing her studies..

 Other employees of the funeral home include Dan Campbell who started with the firm in 1981 and received his Nova Scotia licenses in 1985.
 Dan was born and raised in Brantford, Ontario and moved to Nova Scotia to enter the funeral business with his uncle Joseph Walsh.
 He is married to the former Shirley MacSween, and together they have three children Daniel, Lisa and Mark.
-Over the years Dan has volunteered in a number of community activities such as the Pre-Marriage program for engaged couples; former secretary and treasurer of the Seaview Curling Club; and member of the Seaview Golf Club.
-He is a member of St. Joseph Church, North Sydney and has served on committees within the parish.
+Dan is no longer employed at the Funeral Home, he took another job in January of 2022.

 Robert MacPhee, a graduate of the Funeral Service Program at NSCC, Kingstec Campus in Kentville, began working as an apprentice at the funeral home in 2006.
 He is now a licensed embalmer and is presently working toward becoming a licensed Funeral Director.
 He resides in North Sydney with his wife Susan and their daughter Lily.